-This component description should be read in conjunction with Section 8.1 in this syllabus and the relevant sections of the Cambridge Administrative Guide and the Cambridge Handbook.
+This information should be read in conjunction with the relevant sections of the Cambridge Handbook.

-The forms required for the administration and assessment of the coursework portfolio may be downloaded from www.cie.org.uk/samples
+The forms required for the administration and assessment of the portfolio may be downloaded from www.cie.org.uk/samples (see page 20 and page 21 for details).